Natural Autism Support Logo

 Here is the link to Metabolic Daily on the iHerb store.

-Hack 2 - Butyrate.
+Hack 2 - Butyrate supplements.
 The main mechanism that stimulates GLP-1 is via Butyrate.
 A healthy gut full of fibre and balanced microbes produces Butyrate.
 This is another way a healthy gut improves health.

 Butyrate has many benefits, including providing energy for cells in the body, including the gut.
 Butyrate is the main source of energy for our gut wall and is key for a healthy guy.